Kelcon86/NBA_HOF_Predictions/README.md

 - Description of how data was split into training and testing sets

     *   The data was shuffled and split into the training and test sets using the default parameters, which is `train_size = 0.25` and `test_size = 0.75` per [the sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).

-- Explanation of model choice, including limitations and benefits

 ### Machine Learning Models Table